Battle of Enogai: Landings

+March to Enogai

 While two companies from the 145th Infantry Regiment held Rice Anchorage, the two other companies of the 145th were assigned as a force reserve as the three US battalions set out.
 Amidst a heavy downpour, they found the going difficult and were only able to advance 5 mi through the dense jungle the first day.
 The trail cleared by Corrigan and Boyd's laborers only extended to the Giza Giza River, from where the advancing troops would have to clear their own path.
 While US aircraft attacked Japanese guns around Enogai, the advancing troops established a bridgehead on the opposite side of the river, where a defensive harbor was set up overnight.
 No engagements occurred during the advance on the first day.
-The advance continued the following day, but the crossing of the rain-swollen Tamakau River was slowed due to flooding and the lack of bridging equipment.
+The advance continued the following day, but the crossing of the rain-swollen Tamakau River was slowed by flooding and the lack of bridging equipment.
 The operation was completed by nightfall on 6 July, after which the Marines and soldiers established a bivouac for the night.

 The advance towards Enogai and the Munda–Bairoko trail began on 7 July, watched by a platoon of Japanese troops who maintained their distance.
 While the 148th was ordered to proceed south towards the Munda–Bairoko trail, the Marines and the two companies from 145th, turned northwest to advance on Enogai Inlet via a swamp.
-The rate of advance remained slow, held up by the terrain, but by the end of the day, the Marines had reached the Enogai Inlet.
+The rate of advance remained slow, held up by the terrain, but by the end of the day the Marines had reached the Enogai Inlet.
 Over the course three days, the advancing US troops had covered only 7 mi.
 The same day, a Marine platoon occupied Maranusa unopposed before advancing towards Triri.
 Short of the village, they clashed with the Japanese for the first time, killing two and forcing three others to withdraw.
 As the Marines brought up reinforcements to occupy the village and prepare for a Japanese counterattack, another skirmish took place when the Marine demolition platoon was attacked by a small Japanese force.
 In response, a Marine rifle company counterattacked, forcing the Japanese to withdraw.
 Ten Japanese were killed in the action, while three US Marines also died in this action.
 At this time, Liversedge requested further airstrikes against Enogai via radio, having largely maintained radio silence.
-Owing to the loss of the high powered radio, attempts to send the request via two medium powered radios were initially unsuccessful before they were relayed by an Army unit in eastern New Georgia to Guadalcanal.
+Owing to the loss of the high powered radio, attempts to send the request via two medium-powered radios were initially unsuccessful before they were relayed by an Army unit in eastern New Georgia to Guadalcanal.